KSP-CKAN/CKAN/Spec.md

 This is the gloablly unique identifier for the mod, and is how the mod will be referred to by other CKAN documents.
-It may only consist of letters, numbers, underscores, and minus signs.
+It may only consist of letters, numbers and dashes.
 Eg: "FAR" or "RealSolarSystem".
 This is the identifier that will be used whenever the mod is referenced (by `depends`, `conflicts`, or elsewhere).